 Candidates will be required to participate in group interviews with other dual acceptance applicants.
 Group interviews will be used to evaluate verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.
 Applicants will be required to participate in writing sample exercises during the visit.
 Visits also provide opportunities for candidates to learn more about the pharmacy program, financial aid, student services, and to tour the Midwestern University campus.

-Following applicant visits, their files are forwarded to the Admissions Committee for review.
-The committee may recommend to accept or to deny student admissions.
+Following mandatory candidate visits, their files are forwarded to the Admissions Committee for review.
+The committee may recommend to accept or to deny applicants for admission.
 These recommendations are then forwarded to the Dean for final approval.
-The Dean—via the Office of Admissions—notifies applicants of their status within two to four weeks of their visits.
+The Dean-via the Office of Admissions-notifies applicants of their status within two to four weeks of their visits.
 Accepted applicants will be ensured a seat at CCP upon successful completion of the program requirements:

 Students who are not accepted to or fail to complete the program may reapply to CCP using the standard procedures.